 By Asnawi Jufrie, SMU Lee Kong Chian School of Business

-Five years ago, I had to make one of the biggest decisions of my life; and I’m grateful that I made the right call by choosing SMU.
+A few years ago, I had to make one of the biggest decisions of my life; and I’m grateful that I made the right call by choosing SMU.
 Coming into SMU’s Lee Kong Chian School of Business, I’ve taken away many meaningful lessons, experiences and friendships—and I’d like to share my top five:

 So, meet my SMU family –